 IFC update (IFC reps Grieco and Stancel) 10 minutes

 Representative Grieco informs senators that various reports and documents are being discussed ongoingly.
 There will be a new round of editing and vetting of these documents in the future.
 The Diversity Initiative was the last document sent to the IFC and those edits have been approved.
-Also, the Faculty Workload document has been returned for another round of edits.
-Moreover, the Post-Tenure Review document is still undergoing the editing process and feedback has been received from the other campuses.
+The Faculty Workload document has been returned for another round of edits.
+The Post-Tenure Review document is still undergoing the editing process and feedback has been received from the other campuses.
 Representative Stancel shares that the Post-Tenure Review sub-committee document has been approved by the IFC and will be presented to the Faculty Senate in the future.

-With regards to the budget, the UM system campuses will use university reserves to cover operational expenses until the budget is finalized.
+With regards to the budget, the UM system campuses will use university reserves to cover operating expenses until the budget is finalized.
 President Choi will be in office starting next month and therefore many decisions, such as the budget, have been delayed until he takes office.
-Furthermore, there are healthcare benefit updates on dependent verification which involve an audit.
+Furthermore, there are healthcare benefit updates on dependent verification that involve an audit.
 There are discussions about having faculty represented on the Total Review Board Committee, CR&Rs dealing with replacement of individuals on the hearing panels by March 1st, and up-to-date workload polices for the units.
 The IFC also discussed forming an immigration policy for faculty, staff, and students.

-Provosts Update and Questions (Provost Bichelmeyer) 30 minutes
+Provost’s Update and Questions (Provost Bichelmeyer) 30 minutes

-Provost Bichelmeyer discusses the governor’s line item cuts include collaborative programs in pharmacy and dentistry and the Center for Neighborhoods (it still is not clear what will happen with this program).
-The other aspect of the cuts deal with the core budget of $5.8 million.
+Provost Bichelmeyer discusses that the governor’s line item cuts include collaborative programs in pharmacy and dentistry and the Center for Neighborhoods (it still is not clear what will happen with this program).
+The other aspect of the cuts deals with the core budget of $5.8 million.
 UM system is getting very serious about shared services between the campuses.
 There will be another cut in the FY18 budget similar to that of FY17.
 There is a need to start looking for new revenue opportunities, such as non-credit bearing programs, executive education in various professional schools, continuing education, and shared services.
 The provost also discusses revamping programs to meet market needs and being strategic with advertising.
 The Council of Public Higher Education met last week to discuss the possibility of lifting tuition limitations this year and the upcoming year.
 The Dean’s Council is meeting with fiscal officers to discuss the pricing and tuition study done with UMSL this past summer to determine if we are giving scholarships appropriately, if graduate tuition is competitive, and whether tuition is market driven.
 The report is due to the UM system February 24th and there will be a presentation at the Curators’ meeting in April.
-There are also meetings underway to discuss issues with retention and recruitment.
-Also, marketing and recruitment are major focuses of the provost and there is a plan to create a process of facilitation with a constituent facilitator that will have innovative ideas about application, retention, and recruitment.
+There are also meetings underway to discuss issues concerning retention and recruitment.
+Also, marketing and recruitment are major focuses of the provost and there is a plan to create a process of facilitation with a constituent facilitator who will have innovative ideas about application, retention, and recruitment.
 Senators pose questions about university investments with respect to athletics, building renovations, and the downtown campus.